-- All components and subsystems of the Mobile SAFELINK Horizontal Lifeline System must be inspected.
+- All components and subsystems of the Mobile SafeLink Horizontal Lifeline System must be inspected.
 Any equipment that has been subjected to the forces of arresting a fall must be removed from service. - Any equipment that has a deployed fall indicator must be removed from service.
-All markings must be legible and attached to the product. - 3.
-Check the STOPLINK Brake to ensure that no more than 6 in (152.4 mm) of cable have been pulled from the unit. - 4.
-Cable must be inspected for kinks, broken strands, corrosion, abrasion, or other signs of wear and damage. - 5.
-All snap hooks and carabiners must be able to self-close and lock.
+All markings must be legible and attached to the product. - Check the Stoplink Brake to ensure that no more than 6 in (152.4 mm) of webbing extends from the housing. - Cable must be inspected for kinks, broken strands, corrosion, abrasion, or other signs of wear and damage. - All snap hooks and carabiners must be able to self-close and lock.
 All hardware shall be free of cracks, sharp edges, deformation, corrosion, or any evidence of defect. - 6.
 Inspect all components of the body harness for excessive wear and for damaged or worn buckles and rings before putting it on.
 Check the fit after you put it on and verify all buckles are properly secured.
 Tests have shown that with the severe impact incurred during a fall, it is possible for the worker to slip out of a poorly fitting or loosely worn full body harness.
-It is good practice to use the buddy system to check that the harness straps are correctly positioned on your back.
-Ensure the back D-ring is sewn in place to the harness. - 7.
-Check that the SRD and full body harness meet all specifications.
-Test the SRD by giving the line a quick pull.
-The SRD should lock firmly when pulled with a quick snap.
-The line should selfretract when released.
+It is good practice to use the buddy system to check that the harness straps are correctly positioned on your back. - 7.
+Check that the SRL and full body harness meet all specifications.
+Test the SRL by giving the line a quick pull.
+The SRL should lock firmly when pulled with a quick snap.
+The line should self-retract when released.
 There should be no knots in the line. - 8.
-Check that aluminum posts are properly seated and secured in sleeves.

-9. Ensure the horizontal lifeline is attached to proper anchorages at or above the location height of the workers sewn in back D-ring.
+Check that aluminum posts are properly seated and secured in sleeves. - Ensure the horizontal lifeline is attached to proper anchorages at or above the height of the users Dorsal D-ring.